-In view of the fact that turtle nesting at Limni, as well as the wildlife and biodiversity of Akamas continue to be under immediate threat, and all indications are that neither at the local, nor at the national level, are effective measures being adopted for conservation and sustainable development in and around Akamas and Limni, we believe that a patently inadequate Natura 2000 designation cannot mark the end of this story.
-We therefore, urge that the file on this issue remains open, so that monitoring of the situation can continue.
+In view of the fact that turtle nesting at Limni, as well as the wildlife and biodiversity of Akamas continue to be under immediate threat, and all indications are that neither at the local, nor at the national level, are effective measures being adopted for conservation, monitoring and sustainable development in and around Akamas and Limni, we believe that patently inadequate Natura 2000 designations cannot mark the end of this story.
+We therefore, urge that the file on this issue remain open, so that monitoring of the situation can continue.
 At the same time your Committee should recommend to the Cyprus government that:

 - 1. The proposed boundaries for the Limni site (Polis-Yialia Natura SCI site) should be revised to reflect realistically the area needed to provide protection to nesting turtles, and that regulating development in the adjacent area is urgent.
-This revision should be in accordance with the LIFE Project, 1998, Special Areas of Conservation (Directive 92/43/EEC) in Cyprus and the Habitat Map it proposed for Polis-Yiallia, no. CY4000001. - 2.
-That the boundaries of the Akamas Peninsula site under the Habitats Directive should be revised to include the plateau villages (World Bank study as expressed in the Local Plan for the broader Akamas Area (1989) published by Government), while the site under the Birds Directive should be extended to adopt the BirdLife International IBA recommendations for the site.
+This revision should be in accordance with the LIFE Project, 1998, Special Areas of Conservation (Directive 92/43/EEC) in Cyprus and the Habitat Map proposed therein for Polis-Yiallia, no. CY4000001.
+Meanwhile measures for early warning concerning human interventions should be implemented. - 2.
+The boundaries of the Akamas Peninsula site under the Habitats Directive should be revised to include the plateau villages (World Bank study as expressed in the Local Plan for the broader Akamas Area (1989) published by Government), while the site under the Birds Directive should be extended to adopt the BirdLife International IBA Inventory for the site.
 These designations should be followed by stricter control for especially sensitive areas within Akamas, and particular designations, where appropriate, to cover the village areas.
-(See e.g National Park/Biosphere reserve, etc)

-- 3. That a management plan of Akamas with all necessary measures for monitoring and control of habitats, including privately owned farmland habitats, should be elaborated with participation of all stakeholders, and implemented without delay. - 4.
-That in so doing, the provisions of the World Bank Study, the provisions of Recommendation 63/97, the Ellul Report and EU guidance for management of Natura 2000 sites should all be taken into account, especially concerning tourist activities on the coast, the proposed road connecting the villages, the proposed road from Inia to the coast, and the community centre on the coast. - 5.
-Immediate and active measures should be taken against illegal constructions and against unsuitable activities on the surrounding beaches (see references to Anassa Beach and new constructions).
+(See e.g National Park/Biosphere reserve, etc) - 3.
+A management plan of Akamas with all necessary measures for monitoring and control of habitats, including privately owned farmland habitats, should be elaborated with participation of all stakeholders, and implemented without delay. - 4.
+In so doing, the provisions of the World Bank Study, the provisions of Recommendation 63/97, the Ellul Report and EU guidance for management of Natura 2000 sites should all be taken into account, especially concerning tourist activities on the coast, the proposed road connecting the villages, the proposed road from Inia to the coast, and the community centre on the coast. - 5.
+Immediate and active measures should be taken against illegal constructions and against unsuitable activities on the surrounding beaches (see references to Anassa Beach and new constructions). - 6.
+The Republic should immediately adopt an early warning system in order to closely monitor these areas, and the rest of the Natura 2000 areas, and prevent human destruction from taking place.